philips-labs/terraform-aws-github-runner/README.md

 ## Getting started

-Cechkout the detailed istruction in the [Getting Started](https://philips-labs.github.io/terraform-aws-github-runner/getting-started/) section of the docs.
+Check out the detailed instructions in the [Getting Started](https://philips-labs.github.io/terraform-aws-github-runner/getting-started/) section of the docs.
 On a high level, the following steps are required to get started:
 - Setup your AWS account
 - Create and configure a GitHub App
 - Download or build the required lambdas
 - Deploy the module using Terraform
 - Install the GitHub App to your organization or repositories and add your repositories to the runner group(s).

-Checkout the provided Terraform examples in the [examples](./examples) directory for different scenarios.
+Check out the provided Terraform examples in the [examples](./examples) directory for different scenarios.

 ## Configuration